heatwavemag/heatwavemag.github.io/content/submissions/index.md

 \
 **Visual media:** We include here art, political cartoons, infographics, photography, but are open to other submission inquiries. \
 \
 This list is of course not exhaustive.
 We are receptive to other proposals for submissions.
-Please send all pitches to [heatwavemag@proton.me](heatwavemag@proton.me). \
+Please send all pitches to [heatwavemag@proton.me]. \
 \
 We encourage contributors to submit work that has been carefully drafted and thoroughly revised before final submission.
 Pieces that require less editorial handling will have a higher likelihood of being accepted.
 Heatwave is an all-volunteer project.